Frege/frege/README_new.md

 From now on you can also enjoy on the JVM:
 * the terse Haskell syntax
+* pure functions and lambdas
-* typeclasses
+* algebraic data types and typeclasses with parametric polymorphism
 * powerful type inference
-* higher rank types (type markers are required for those)
+* higher rank types
 * lazy evaluation on infinite data structures
+* pattern matching, list comprehensions, do-notation, point-free style, operators, modules
 * functors, monoids, semigroups, monads, and all your other beloved mathematical abstractions.

 There have been attempts to [port Haskell to the JVM](http://www.haskell.org/haskellwiki/GHC/FAQ#Why_isn.27t_GHC_available_for_.NET_or_on_the_JVM.3F) before,